ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 * access_token is the decrypted content of the `access_token` field as transferred from the authorization server to the resource server.
   The decrypted access token
-  usually denotes a CWT claim set represented as CBOR map.
+  usually denotes a CWT claim set represented as CBOR data structure.

-All CBOR data types are encoded in canonical CBOR as defined in Section 3.9 of {{RFC7049}}.
+All CBOR data types are encoded in CBOR using preferred serialization and deterministic encoding as specified in Section 4 of {{cbor}}.
 This implies in particular that the `type` and `L` components use the minimum length encoding.

 Use of a unique (per resource server) `kid` and the use of a key derivation IKM that is unique per authorization server/resource server